The Pantry: Overview

-It was the largest independently operated convenience store chain in the southeastern United States.
-The Pantry expanded rapidly during the late 1980s into the 2000s through various acquisitions.
+The Pantry was the largest independently operated convenience store chain in the southeastern United States.
+It expanded rapidly during the late 1980s into the 2000s through various acquisitions.
 In 2008, it was announced that all Pantry stores would be rebranded under its primary operating banner, Kangaroo Express.
 In 2009, the company moved its headquarters from Sanford, North Carolina, to Cary, North Carolina.
+Later in January 2016, Kangaroo Express stores were converted to Circle K stores.

 Products and services

 The Pantry offered its own private label "Kangaroo" brand of gasoline, and operated 250 in-store quick-service restaurants.
 Additionally, 285 stores sold Marathon gasoline under a co-branding agreement.

 The Kangaroo Express chain offered "Bean Street Coffee Company", its own brand of coffee, and its own private label for selected merchandise, and Roo's Water its own label for bottled water.
 Company promotions included "Freeze the Swamp" in Florida, "The Battle for Bean Street" in North Carolina's Triangle Area stores, Salute Our Troops, and Roo Cup.

-In 2009, then-new CEO Terrance M. Marks announced that all its stores would expand their food service offerings to include fresh fruits, improved sandwiches, and more merchandise options.
-Select stores offer fast food outlets such as Subway and Taco Bell.

 In 2010, its "Fresh Initiative" was announced to improve the Bean Street Coffee Service, revamp nearly all Kangaroo Express stores, and add more appealing meals and snacks.
 The program was planned to encompass all stores by end of 2012.

 More than half of Kangaroo Express stores were located within 25 miles of a military installation.
 The company has raised millions of dollars each year for military support organizations as part of its summer-long Salute Our Troops fundraising campaign.

 In 2014, the first military-themed Kangaroo Express store opened in Fayetteville, North Carolina.
 Kangaroo Express hosted a round table at the USO of North Carolina Fort Bragg Center to collect input from servicemen and women, their spouses and children, and the store design was developed as a direct result of their feedback.